• Skip to primary navigation

 Here's an overview of the process, but be sure to read the recipe card and watch the video tutorial because this is one of those things that's much better understood once you see it in action.
 I also include more tips I didn't include here in the video!

-1. Pull apart tamarind pulp into small chunks and place into a heatproof bowl.
+1. Pull apart tamarind pulp into small chunks.

 3. Use your hand to squeeze and scrunch the tamarind pulp so that the flesh is released from the fibers and mixes into the water.
+If you feel like it's too thick, and more water is needed to loosen things up, go ahead and add it.

-5. You can use this right away, or for storage, cook the tamarind paste in a pot until it bubbles, and let it bubble for about 5 minutes to ensure that it is thoroughly heated.
+3. You can use this right away, or for storage, cook the tamarind paste in a pot until it bubbles, and let it bubble for about 5 minutes to ensure that it is thoroughly heated.
 Stir it constantly to avoid splattering!

 The tamarind paste you make is ready to use right away, but for the rest, you will want to cook it before storing to maximize its shelf life.
-When cooking tamarind, because it's thick, it'll bubble and looks like it's boiling before the entire mixture has reached boiling temperature.
+When cooking tamarind, because it's thick, it'll bubble and look like it's boiling before the entire mixture has reached boiling temperature.
 So it's important to let it bubble for about 5 minutes to allow it to thoroughly heat through.

-If you cook the paste and store it in a mason jar as per my instructions, it will last up to 6 months, unopened in the fridge.
+If you cook the paste and store it in a mason jar while hot as per my instructions, it will last up to 6 months, unopened in the fridge.
 Once it's opened, it has lasted me at least 2 months, but always use clean utensils to scoop from the jar.

 Because of this, I recommend you putting it in small jars, no larger than 1 cup per jar, to maximize its shelf life.
-You can also can the tamarind, like you would with jam, to make it shelf-stable, though I have not personally done this.
+You can also water-bath can the tamarind, like you would with jam, to make it shelf-stable, though I have not personally done this.

 Recipes with Tamarind